Fish oil and turmeric are popular supplements that bodybuilders and some athletes use for fighting muscle soreness and improving exercise performance.

 Omega-3 is known to keep our hearts healthy as it helps balance the healthy blood cholesterol levels in our body, so it may help patients with hypertension and prevent heart attack and stroke.
 It is also said to lessen chronic inflammation such as arthritis.

-One study reports that participants who took fish oil supplementation showed improvements in their heart rate and increased production of good cholesterol.
+A 2021 study by National Institute of Health reports that participants who took fish oil supplementation showed improvements in their heart rate and increased production of good cholesterol [4].

 Boosting Cognitive Function